Sabi Star Lithium Mine

 ongoing

-41 families were displacement of communities, loss of livelihoods.
-The displaced communities were however compensated in monetary value for the loss of the land and also graves of their relatives that were exhumed.
-Villagers accused the company of reneging on job promises and demanding corruption payments—outsiders were hired instead of local community members.
-Further new homes provided were smaller, poorly constructed, and cracked within months; agricultural and grazing land was lost, along with water access.
-Children are said to have dropped out of school
+Forty-one families were displaced, resulting in the loss of livelihoods.
+The displaced community members were, however, compensated in monetary value for the loss of land and the exhumation of relatives’ graves.
+Villagers accused the company of reneging on job promises, claiming that outsiders were hired instead of local community members and that corruption payments had been demanded.
+The new homes provided were smaller, poorly constructed and cracked within months, agricultural and grazing land was lost, along with water access.
+Children are said to have dropped out of school.

 Year: 2023Countries: ZimbabweRelated: Sabi Star Lithium Mine